artcom/ansible-role-win-user/README.md

 # User
-Ansible role to configures a user on a Windows 10 machine.
+Ansible role to configure a user on a Windows 10 machine.

 ## Requirements
 None.